 Any water based lubricants with natural ingredients are OK to use too.

 As a more natural option you can use a little bit of Organic Virgin Coconut Oil as a lubricant.

 The most natural option however would be to use just a little bit of saliva, though it might not be everyones favourite option :)

-Depending on where you are going and where you are staying, most well equipped hostels, guest houses, hotels and Couchsurfer hosts have microwaves and/or ovens, so you could sterilize your cup in the sterilizer with that.
+Depending on where you are going and where you are staying, most well equipped hostels, guest houses, hotels and Couchsurfer hosts have microwaves, so you could disinfect your cup in the Ruby Clean.

 Another option is that you use sterilizing tablets, such as Milton sterilizing tablets.

-Please make sure that wherever you go your hands are clean before handling the Ruby Cup!
+Please make sure that wherever you go your hands are clean before inserting or taking out your Ruby Cup!

 During menopause, your periods may become heavier or lighter, or become irregular.
 Ruby Cup has a higher capacity than disposable products, so can manage a heavy flow with ease – less bathroom visits and no leaks.
 Because menstrual cups collect your flow instead of absorbing, you can wear a cup during a light flow, or when you are spotting with no risk of irritation or dryness.
 Ruby Cup is great because it eliminates the need for buying a variety of other disposable products, and gives you the freedom to enjoy a varied lifestyle without menstrual worries.

 For some girls and women it does!
 Many women report that using Ruby Cup has helped to alleviate some of their pain.
 This may be because Ruby Cup prevents the vaginal walls from contracting, or because using a menstrual cup strengthens your pelvic floor muscles.